tieval: An Evaluation Framework for Temporal Information Extraction Systems: Related Work

 The TimeBank corpus, and more abstractly, the TimeML annotation scheme was widely studied by the community.
-Such scrutiny lead to the emergence of several new corpora.
-Some used the TimeML annotation scheme to create new corpora, such as AQUAINT \cite{aquaint} and the Platinum corpus \cite{tempeval3}, while others were concerned in extending the annotation scheme to other languages.
-The most remarkable effort on this domain was the TempEval-2 shared task \cite{tempeval2} that produced corpora for Chinese \cite{li2014chinese}, French \cite{bittar2011french}, Italian \cite{caselli2011annotating}, and the Spanish \cite{nieto2012modes} language.
-Another noteworthy effort is the MeanTime corpus \cite{meantime} in which the authors annotated 120 news articles written in English from Wikinews\footnote{\url{https://en.wikinews.org/}}, and translated the texts into Italian, Spanish, and Dutch.
-Costa and Branco \cite{timebankpt} followed a similar process to construct TimeBankPT, translating the original TimeBank to Portuguese and adapting the annotations when needed.
+Such scrutiny led to the emergence of several new corpora.
+Some used the TimeML annotation scheme to annotate different corpora, such as AQUAINT~\cite{Graff2002TheLDC2002T31} and the Platinum corpus~\cite{UzZaman2013SemEval-2013Relations}, while others were concerned about extending the annotation scheme to other languages.
+The most remarkable effort on this domain was the TempEval-2 shared task~\cite{Verhagen2010SemEval-2010TempEval-2} that produced corpora for Chinese~\cite{Li2014ChineseHeidelTime}, French~\cite{Bittar2011FrenchCorpus}, Italian~\cite{Caselli2011AnnotatingIta-TimeBank}, and the Spanish~\cite{GuerreroNieto2011ModeSCorpus} language.
+Another noteworthy effort is the MeanTime corpus~\cite{Minard2016MEANTIMECorpus} in which the authors annotated $120$ news articles written in English from Wikinews\footnote{\url{https://en.wikinews.org/}}, and translated the texts into Italian, Spanish, and Dutch.
+Costa and Branco~\cite{Costa2012TimeBankPT:Portuguese} followed a similar process to construct TimeBankPT, translating the original TimeBank to European Portuguese and manually adjusting the annotations when needed.

 Apart from the extensions to other languages, the TimeML annotation scheme was also extended to other domains.
-A concrete example is the case of the clinical domain for which two corpora have been produced, the i2b2 \cite{i2b2} and THYME \cite{thyme}\footnote{These corpora are not available for open access and, as a consequence, we were not able to include them on the framework.}.
-Further significant contributions were the proposals that explored ways to mitigate some of the issues found on the TimeBank annotation effort, such as: sparse annotation -- TimeBank-Dense \cite{timebank_dense} and TDDiscourse \cite{tddiscourse}; improve inter-annotator agreement -- MATRES \cite{matres}; and include other sources of knowledge -- TCR \cite{ning2018joint} and RED \cite{o2016richer}.
+A concrete example is the case of the clinical domain for which two corpora have been produced, the i2b2~\cite{Sun2013EvaluatingChallenge} and THYME~\cite{Styler2014TemporalDomain} datasets\footnote{These corpora are not available for open access and, as a consequence, we were not able to include them on the framework.}.
+Further significant contributions were the proposals that explored ways to mitigate some of the issues found on the TimeBank annotation effort, such as: sparse annotation, as is the case of TimeBank-Dense~\cite{Cassidy2014AnOrdering} and TDDiscourse~\cite{Naik2019TDDiscourse:Events}; improve inter-annotator agreement, as in the MATRES~\cite{Ning2018ARelations} dataset; and include other sources of knowledge, as the TCR~\cite{Ning2018JointRelations} and RED~\cite{OGorman2016RicherAnnotation} datasets.